expo/expo/packages/expo-updates/README.md

 ### Setup app.json

-Expo can automatically include your app's manifest and JS bundle in your iOS and Android binaries, so that users can launch your app immediately for the first time without needing an internet connection.
+Expo can automatically bundle your most recent update into your iOS and Android binaries, so that users can launch your app immediately for the first time without needing an internet connection.
 Add the following fields under the `expo` key in your project's app.json:

 ```json
   "ios": {